prefix-dev/pixi/docs/features/pixi_global_manifest.md

 ## Behavior

-### How to behave when no `pixi-global.toml` exists?
+### How to behave when no manifest exists?

-Every time a `pixi global` command is executed, it checks if `pixi-global.toml` exists.
+Every time a `pixi global` command is executed, it checks if manifest exists.
 If not, it should offer to create one.
-If there are already environments on the system, it should offer to create a `pixi-global.toml` that matches the existing environments as close as possible.
+If there are already environments on the system, it should offer to create a manifest that matches the existing environments as close as possible.

 ### Multiple manifests

-We could go for one default manifest, but also parse other `TOML` in the same directory.
+We could go for one default manifest, but also parse other manifests in the same directory.
 In order to modify those with the `CLI` one would have to add an option `--manifest` to select the correct one.

 - pixi-global.toml: Default